 Rise in viscosity is also supported by increase in specific gravity of cracked liquid products.
-With the increase in cracking temperatures specific gravity of cracked liquid productsis increasing (Figure-10).
-Higher the specific gravity of the cracked
+With the increase in cracking temperatures specific gravity of cracked liquid products increasing (Figure-10).
+Higher the specific gravity of the cracked gravity of the cracked products is 37.0326, 35.4813 and 34.5993°API (at 29°C) when waste engine oil is cracked at 420°C, 430°C and 440°C respectively.

-It is observed that the API gravity of the gravity of the cracked products is 37.0326, 35.4813 cracked liquid products is decreasing with increasing and 34.5993°API (at29°C)when waste engine oil is cracked at 420°C, 430°C and 440°C respectively. cracking temperature as shown in Figure-11.
-API Figure-11: API Gravityof Distillates Obtained in Thermal Cracking of Feed at Different Temperatures
+Figure-10: Specific Gravity of Distillates Obtained in Thermal Cracking of Feed at Different temperatures.